Jamshedpur: Contemporary

 An event reminiscent of the 1919 Jallianwala Bagh massacre took place near Jamshedpur on 1 January 1948.
 Over 50,000 people assembled in Kharsawan and protested against the merger of Kharsawan.
 The Orissa Military Police opened fire on the crowd, resulting in a massacre.
 Aftermath of the incident, the bodies were disposed of in wells and in the jungle, many injured were left untreated.
 Official records state 35 deaths, but other sources, like P.K.
 Deo's "Memoir of a Bygone Era," suggest numbers as high as 2,000.

 A violent strike occurred in May 1958 by the communist-led union of the Tata Steel.
-The state government declared it illegal.
-Within a week, the violence escalated into firing, looting, arson, curfew and movement of federal troops.
+The state government declared it illegal and within a week, the violence escalated into firing, looting, arson, curfew and movement of federal troops.
 According to the company, 4 people were killed and 114 people were injured.
 About 400 people were discharged and 335,000 man-days off work and 45,000 tons of steel production lost before mid-July when the steel plant returned to normal production.

-In the mid-1960s, thousands of Hindus escaped anti-Hindu violence in East Pakistan (now Bangladesh) and sought refuge in India, which caused communal tensions in East India.
+In the mid-1960s, thousands of Hindus escaped anti-Hindu violence in East Pakistan (now Bangladesh) and sought refuge in India, which caused communal tensions in the region.
 The theft of a religious relic, believed to be a hair of Prophet Mohammed in Srinagar caused brutal riots in Jamshedpur.
 This led to a chain of protests, resulting deadly riots where 134 people were killed in Calcutta, Rourkela, and Jamshedpur.
 However, it is believed that the actual death toll was in the thousands.
 After the riots, Rashtriya Swayamsevak Sangh-affiliated groups were finally able to take root in Jamshedpur.
-Many Muslims living in company quarters were killed, which gave birth to new Muslim neighborhoods in north Jamshedpur.
+During the riots, some of the Muslims living in company's residential quarters were killed, which gave birth to new Muslim neighborhoods in north Jamshedpur.